The credentials service allow to expose API to perform OAuth2 compliant client credential flows with third party providers.

 clientId field (which must not be duplicated).

-This service is configurable with env variables.
+This service is configurable with the following environment variables:

 - LOG_LEVEL (default to